Eric Hilliard "Ricky" Nelson (May 8, 1940 – December 31, 1985) was an American musician and actor.

 - Minimalism: "Lonesome Town" is one of the most musically spare songs to ever become a Top 10 hit, featuring just Nelson singing and playing acoustic guitar, plus backing vocals by The Jordanaires.
 At a later session he tried a more conventional full band arrangement, but didn't like it and that take stayed unreleased for more than 40 years.

-- Miniscule Rocking: Quite a few of his songs in The '50s were under two minutes.
+- Miniscule Rocking: Quite a few of his songs in The '50s were under two minutes (which made it easy to slot performances of them into Ozzie and Harriet episodes).

 - Never Heard That One Before: By The '70s, he could count on an audience member shouting "Where's David?" during every concert, so he starting answering with quips about his brother along the lines of "I don't know; he never calls me."
 Amusingly subverted, though, when, unbeknownst to Rick, David actually showed up to one show and answered "Here I am!"